GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

 -

 </p>
 </details>

 # Senior
-Decription: practically who have more than 5 years working with Unity and base on knowledge.
+Description: Practically, those who have spent more than 5 years working with Unity and have knowledge.

-**1. Question: How does GPU work?**
+**1. Question: How does the GPU work?**

 <details><summary>Answer</summary>
 <p>

 - In short, the GPU graphics (processing) pipeline completes the following work: (not necessarily in the following order).
 - **Vertex processing**: At this stage, the GPU reads the vertex data describing the appearance of the 3D graphics and determines the shape and positional relationship of the 3D graphics based on the vertex data, establishing the skeleton of the 3D graphics.
-In GPUs that support the DX8 and DX9 specifications, these tasks are completed by the hardware-implemented Vertex Shader (fixed-point shader).
+On GPUs that support the DX8 and DX9 specifications, these tasks are completed by the hardware-implemented Vertex Shader (fixed-point shader).
 - **Rasterization calculation**: The image actually displayed on the monitor is composed of pixels.
 We need to convert the points and lines on the graphics generated above into the corresponding pixels through a certain algorithm.
 The process of converting a vector graphic into a series of pixels is called rasterization.
 For example, a mathematical representation of a diagonal line segment is eventually converted into a staircase-like continuous pixel point.
 - **Texture mapping**: The polygons generated by the vertex unit only constitute the outline of the 3D object, while texture mapping completes the mapping of multi-deformed surfaces.
 In layman's terms, it means pasting the corresponding pictures on the polygonal surface, thereby Generate "realistic" graphics.
 TMU (Texture mapping unit) is used to complete this work.
 - **Pixel processing**: In this stage (during the rasterization of each pixel) the GPU completes the calculations and processing of the pixels to determine the final properties of each pixel.
 In GPUs that support the DX8 and DX9 specifications, these tasks are completed by the hardware-implemented Pixel Shader.
-- Final output: **The ROP** (rasterization engine) finally completes the output of pixels.
+- Final output: **The ROP** (rasterisation engine) finally completes the output of pixels.
 After one frame is rendered, it is sent to the video memory frame buffer.
 - Summary: Generally speaking, the work of the GPU is to complete the generation of 3D graphics, map the graphics to the corresponding pixels, calculate each pixel to determine the final color and complete the output.

 </p>
 </details>

-**2. Question: Write down the calculation formula of diffuse in lighting calculation?**
+**2. Question: Write down the calculation formula for diffuse in lighting calculation?**

 <details><summary>Answer</summary>
 <p>

-- diffuse = Kd x colorLight x max(N*L,0); Kd is the diffuse reflection coefficient, colorLight is the color of the light, N is the unit normal vector, L is the unit vector pointing from the point to the light source, where N is dot multiplied by L, if If the result is less than or equal to 0, the diffuse reflection is 0.
+- diffuse = Kd x colorLight x max(N*L,0); Kd is the diffuse reflection coefficient, colorLight is the color of the light, N is the unit normal vector, L is the unit vector pointing from the point to the light source, where N is the dot multiplied by L, if the result is less than or equal to 0, the diffuse reflection is 0.

 </p>
 </details>